orbitalquark/textadept/docs/api.md

 †: If you prefer ^Z to suspend, you can bind it to [`ui.suspend()`](#ui.suspend).

-‡: Ctrl+Enter in Windows terminal version.
+‡: Windows terminal version only.

 ---
 <a id="textadept.macros"></a>